-Test & Tagging of Electrical Equipment
+Test & Tagging Electrical Equipment

 Energy Safe Victoria, the regulator for electrical and gas safety in Victoria, has not placed any specific regulations on electrical test and tagging.
 In saying this, the Victorian Occupational Health and Safety Act (2004) states that employers have a legal liability to provide a safe working environment which is without risks to employees’ health.
 This means identifying any dangers related with electrical equipment in a workplace.

-AS/NZS3760 In-Service Safety Inspection and Testing of Electrical Equipment is recognized Australia wide as the minimum safety obligation for the workplace.
+AS/NZS3760 In-Service Safety Inspection and Testing of Electrical Equipment is recognised Australia wide as the minimum safety obligation for the workplace.
 Worksafe Victoria are now “actively enforcing the standard and inspecting all types of premises to confirm introduction of minimum safety testing programs consistent with AS3760.”
 This standard applies to all types of electrical appliances including leads and power boards (computers, toasters, microwaves, kettles, tools and even mobile phone charges) in office spaces, factories and the like.

-Call today for your no obligation quote.
+Call us today on 03 9646 1239 for a no obligation FREE quote.